Shaun-Regenbaum/nRF52840-SDK-Overview/README.md

 # nRF52840
-This Repository will hold all the documentations, tutorials, and code for what we are doing with the nRF52840.
+This Repository holds documentations and tutorials for the nRF52840.
 ## Table of Contents
 #### Set-up
 ##### &nbsp;&nbsp;&nbsp;&nbsp; Background